 Urban Geography and Conflict, International Security, Nuclear Politics, Theory, Foreign Policy

-Before starting the PhD in 2012, I was a Research Fellow with the Institute for Conflict, Cooperation and Security at the University of Birmingham (UK).
-In the past I have also worked with International Studies Quarterly and the International Politics department at Aberystwyth University, as well as the Center for International Relations of the Getulio Vargas Foundation, and the China-Brazil Business Council, both in Brazil.
+Before starting the PhD, I was a Research Fellow with the Institute for Conflict, Cooperation and Security at the University of Birmingham (UK).
+In the past I have also worked with International Studies Quarterly, the International Politics department at Aberystwyth University, the Center for International Relations of the Getulio Vargas Foundation, and the China-Brazil Business Council.

 I received my BA in International Relations from the Pontifical Catholic University of Rio de Janeiro, where I was born and raised.